Mata Amritanandamayi: Attacks

 In August 2005, Amṛtānandamayī was attacked by a man named Pavithran.
 He was sitting with other followers praying and singing in front of Amṛtānandamayī.
 He rushed to Amṛtānandamayī with a knife, but was overpowered by a group of disciples.
 Amṛtānandamayī's disciple Swami Amritaswarupananda Puri said Pavithran was of "unstable mind".
 Pavithran was bruised and taken to a hospital.
 Amritanandamayi, who forgave Pavithran, said, "All those who are born will die one day.
 I am going ahead keeping this reality in mind.
 I will carry on.
 I will continue to give darshan to the devotees coming here to meet me."

-On 1 August 2012, a 23-year-old law student from Bihar, Satnam Singh Mann, attempted to barge onto the podium of Amṛtānandamayī at her ashram in Kollam.
+On 1 August 2012, Satnam Singh Mann, a 23-year-old law student from Bihar, charged Amṛtānandamayī at her ashram in Kollam.
 According to police, he was screaming and reciting words in Arabic.
-He was overpowered by devotees, who handed him over to the police.
+He was overpowered by the crowd, who handed him over to the police.
+He was later taken to the government mental hospital in Peroorkada, Thiruvananthapuram, where he died three days later.